 Option Description Automatically install updates (recommended) If you select this option, the Rapid Recovery Core automatically compares your version of the Core with the latest version available in the manifest, once weekly.
-If a minor update is available (for example, upgrade to 6.3 from 6.2.1), the updated version installs automatically after the nightly jobs have completed.
-When a major upgrade is available (for example, upgrade to 6.x from 5.4.3), you see an alert at the top of the Rapid Recovery Core Console indicating that a newer version is available, including a link to download the update. i NOTE: If upgrading from Core versions prior to 6.2, automatic update is intentionally disabled.
-Until you manually upgrade to release 6.2 or later and accept the user of personal data, you will not be notified of the availability of a new release by an alert at the top of the Core Console.
-When using replication, configuring your system to install updates automatically could result in upgrading the source Core before the target Core.
-Updating Cores in this sequence may result in replication failure or the inability to set up new replication between Cores.
-(In such cases, remove and re-add replication.)
-For replication users, Quest recommends administrators apply automatic upgrades only to the target Core, and then manually upgrade the source Core, and lastly upgrade the protected machines.
+If an update is available, the updated version installs automatically after the nightly jobs have completed. i NOTE: If you have installed either an experimental patch or a patch that fixes a defect not fixed by the update, then you are not notified of the update, nor is the update automatically installed.
+This suppression of the automatic update feature is intentional so that the changes introduced by your patches are not reversed. i NOTE: If upgrading from Core versions prior to 6.2, automatic update is intentionally disabled.
+Until you manually upgrade to release 6.2 or later and accept the user of personal data, you will not be notified of the availability of a new release by an alert at the top of the Core Console. could this s replic For r only n using replication, configuring your system to install updates automatically d result in upgrading the source Core before the target Core.
+Updating Cores in sequence may result in replication failure or the inability to set up new cation between Cores.
+(In such cases, remove and re-add replication.) eplication users, Quest recommends administrators apply automatic upgrades to the target Core, and then manually upgrade the source Core, and lastly ade the protected machines.
 Notify me about updates, but do not install them automatically If you select this option, you see an alert at the top of the Rapid Recovery Core Console when a newer version is available, including a link to download the update.

-Never check for updates If you select this option, you are not notified when a newer version is available.
+Never check for If you select this option, you are not notified when a newer version is available. updates